01-edu/public/subjects/bomberman-dom/README.md

 ### Instructions

-In the beginning there was 4 players, and only one came out alive.
+In the beginning there are 4 players, and only one came out alive.
 Each player will have to start in the different corners of the map and only one will be victorious.

-You will have to follow more a less the same principles has the [make-your-game](../make-your-game/README.md) project.
+You will have to follow more or less the same principles of [make-your-game](../make-your-game/README.md) project.
 But we will refresh one of the concepts you will have to respect and deal with:

-- [**Performance**](../good-practices/README.md), is one of the most important aspects while developing a game, so lets respect it.\
+- [**Performance**](../good-practices/README.md), is one of the most important aspects while developing a game, so let's respect it.\
    Just like make-your-game you will have to respect the policy of:

   - Running the game at least at **60fps** at all time